 This was a frightening assignment for many of them, but one they pulled off to great effect.
 For several reasons, my students obtained significant new insight by asking about customers’ choices and thinking through the lens of the Venn diagram.
 And they turned insight into action.

-In a fun volunteer project, a VP of human resources who had recently become president of the Music Boosters club at her daughter’s high school, doubled the sales of the organization’s football concession stand.
-One of the larger outcomes for a class project was a $100 million shift in spending for the technology division of a major stock exchange.
+In a fun volunteer project, a VP of human resources who had recently become president of the Music Boosters club at her daughter’s high school doubled the sales of the organization’s football concession stand.
+One of the larger outcomes of this class project was a $100 million shift in spending for the technology division of a major stock exchange.

 Over seven years, our Executive MBAs and other graduate students have produced over 800 growth strategy projects.
 A few conclusions thus far: